An Unexpected Gift

-We Know that around 5 positive experiences are required to offset a negative one and in any relationship, there are bound to be ups and downs.
+We know that around five positive experiences are required to offset a negative one and in any relationship, there are bound to be ups and downs.
 In a personal relationship, it may only take a number of small kind acts, like holding the door open or an unexpected kindness to create a positive emotional bank account – as Stephen Covey refers to creating relationships.

-I recently ordered a new rabbit cage for my daughters’ two rabbits, an online purchase of some significance.
-It was delivered on time/ looked good and the box also contained a bag of rabbit food.
-I must admit I was quite impressed, I mentioned it to a number of other people and for the next few days we used it to feed the rabbits – who also seemed impressed.
+I recently ordered a new cage for my daughters’ two rabbits – an online purchase of some significance.
+It was delivered on time, it looked good and the box also contained a bag of rabbit food.
+I must admit, I was quite impressed.
+I mentioned it to a number of other people and, for the next few days, we used it to feed the rabbits – who also seemed impressed.
 We changed to this brand!
-Obviously this does not work every time, however the potential for increasing sales may well not be the only real tangible benefit from this exercise, the behavioural response of the customer may well be enough by itself.
+Obviously this does not work every time, however the potential for increasing sales may well not be the only real tangible benefit from this exercise – the behavioural response of the customer may well be enough by itself.

 So far I haven’t mentioned any psychological reasoning to support the benefits of “unexpected gift giving” but there are numerous areas of research that give is an insight into why it could make a significant difference to our relationships.